Political polarization in the United States: Racial polarization

 Racially polarized voting is extremely high in the Southern United States.
-In some Deep South states, more than 80% of White Americans vote for Republicans, nearly identical to the share of African Americans that vote for Democrats.
+In 2014, in some Deep South states, more than 80% of White Americans voted for Republicans, nearly identical to the share of African Americans that vote for Democrats.

 Educational attainment

 Thomas Piketty highlighted in his book Capital and Ideology the gradual shift since World War II of those with lower educational attainment increasingly voting for the Republican Party, while those with higher educational attainment increasingly voting for the Democratic Party.
-In the 1948 United States presidential election, Harry S. Truman received 50% of votes from those with a high school diploma and 30% of the vote from those with college degrees, with the latter then just 6% of the electorate.
-In the 1976 United States presidential election, Jimmy Carter received 54% of the votes from those with a high school diploma and 43% from those with college degrees.
-In the 2016 United States presidential election, Hillary Clinton received 54% of the vote from those with a high school diploma, 47% of the vote from those with a Bachelor's degree, and 37% of the vote from those with a graduate degree.
+In the 1948 United States presidential election, Harry S. Truman received 51% of the vote from those with a high school education and 22% from college-educated voters.

+In the 1976 United States presidential election, Jimmy Carter received 54% of the vote among high school graduates and 43% among college graduates.
+In the 2020 United States presidential election, Donald Trump received 54% of the vote from those with a high school diploma, 47% of the vote from those with a Bachelor's degree, and 37% of the vote from those with a graduate degree.

-According to political scientists Matt Grossmann and David A. Hopkins, the Republican Party's gains among white voters without college degrees contributed to the rise of right-wing populism.
+In 2024, according to political scientists Matt Grossmann and David A. Hopkins, the Republican Party's gains among white voters without college degrees contributed to the rise of right-wing populism.